elifesciences/elife-continuum-documentation/deployment-and-configuration.md

 }
 ```

+## Setting up a domain and subdomain in AWS

+From Route53 ...

 ## VPN and subnets

 If you are creating a new account, AWS should create a VPC for you, but if you have an older account you may need to create your own VPC.